lightward/mechanic-tasks/docs/auto-tag-orders-that-contain-an-out-of-stock-item/README.md

 Tags: Auto-Tag, Orders, Out of Stock

-This task watches for newly-created orders, and checks each line item for that variant's total inventory quantity.
-If any are found with an inventory level of 0 or less, the task will add the tag of your choice to the order – and, optionally, will add a tag to the customer and to each product related to an out-of-stock line item.
+This task watches for new orders, and checks each line item for that variant's total inventory quantity.
+If any are found with an inventory level of 0 or less, the task will add the tag of your choice to the order, and optionally will add a tag to the customer and to each product related to an out-of-stock line item.

 * View in the task library: [tasks.mechanic.dev/auto-tag-orders-that-contain-an-out-of-stock-item](https://tasks.mechanic.dev/auto-tag-orders-that-contain-an-out-of-stock-item)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-orders-that-contain-an-out-of-stock-item.json)